 Check for the effectiveness of your storytelling.
 Ask: What was your favorite scene and why?
 Which scene did you like better, X or Y?
 Why?

-Using the questions your readers will know what to look for and be able to give you specific answers.
+Using these questions your readers will know what to look for and be able to give you specific answers.
 You can look at their responses and know what may need work as you revise your draft.

 People want to help.
 If you make it clear exactly what you want them to tell you about, they will give you useful insights into the strengths of your manuscript and some areas that may need some revision to strengthen the next draft.